Sport and Health Sciences: New students

 You can find recommended reading for your modules in the module descriptors here.
 All recommended reading is available through the university library.

-The Buddy Up scheme is designed to help you settle into University life more quickly by networking with and learning from a year 2+ student in the same discipline.
+The Buddy Up scheme is designed to help you settle into University life more quickly by networking with and learning from a year 2+ student in the same course.

 You will be matched with a Buddy who can answer any questions you have and help you meet new people and feel confident in your first year.